zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-amazon.md

 Runs in all directions.” is a raghulin touch with a raghulin The person visualizes the Kines.
 The word visualizes. visualness of the heart makes.
 Animals kill.
 Makes trumps.
 The houses are also broken.
 It also makes looting.
 There is also a hazard.
-It also goes for paranormal karma.
+It also goes for paranormal kamma.
 Liar says Mezsila Ragahulin The one who has been taken away, the one who has been in touch, runs. behave.
 Rehidu or The one who touched the hulling of lust, looking for a crop The ship descends into the General Assembly.
 Binking the dacha at the forefront of the cold